 The U.S. Agency for International Development (USAID)’s Mekong ARCC project bridged the knowledge gap between high-level science and local responses to help communities become more resilient.
 The project identified critical environmental, economic, and social impacts in the Lower Mekong Basin.
-We assisted select rural communities in Laos, PDR, Thailand, and Vietnam to strengthen their adaptation capacity in the face of climate change risks to water resources, agricultural systems, biodiversity, ecosystems, and livelihood opportunities.
+We assisted select rural communities in Laos, PDR, Thailand, and Vietnam to strengthen their adaptation capacity in the face of weather-related risks to water resources, agricultural systems, biodiversity, ecosystems, and livelihood opportunities.

 Sample Activities